Billgonzo123/Plantzzz/README.md

 Once you have populated your dashboard with your beloved plants:
 - The watering schedule will populate with the next two weeks of watering cycles
-- Edit an existing plant by clicking the edit icon on the upper right corner of a plants card
+- Edit an existing plant by clicking the edit icon on the upper right corner of a plant's card
 - View general information about your plant type by clicking on its image

 ## Contributors